Hardness of computation of quantum invariants on 3-manifolds with restricted topology: Algorithms for curves in surfaces and handlebodies

 \subsection{Basic operations on curves, handlebodies, and Heegaard splittings}

 Before proceeding with the main results, we will establish algorithms for some basic operations, namely applying a Dehn twist, extending minimal to maximum systems, constructing a diskbusting curve for a minimal system, and stabilizing a Heegaard splitting.
 The first of these results is only a minor modification of \cite{schaefer2008computing}, whereas the proof of the second in the context of curves in surfaces is mostly due to \cite[Theorem 7.1]{verdiere2007optimal}.
-The proofs of both of these theorems are found in Appendix \ref{app: proofs}.